-Coordinated by Lancaster University, CREST represents a unique partnership of three core and eighteen associated universities along with the Economic and Social Science Research Council (ESRC), who administer funding on behalf of the UK security and intelligence agencies.
+Coordinated by Lancaster University, CREST represents a unique partnership of three core and 18 associated universities along with the Economic and Social Science Research Council (ESRC), who administer funding on behalf of the UK security and intelligence agencies.

 Lancaster has a long tradition of delivering world-renowned research into security.
 This excellence is consolidated in Security Lancaster, a centre that involves over 70 academic staff and PhD students collaborating on innovative research while delivering significant outreach and impact.
-Lancaster’s interdisciplinary social science research on security includes its behavioural science work with UK Government and its status as an EPSRC-GCHQ Centre of Excellence for Cyber Security.
+Lancaster’s interdisciplinary social science research on security includes its behavioural science work with the UK Government and its status as an EPSRC-GCHQ Centre of Excellence for Cyber Security.

 The mission of the University of Bath is to deliver world-class research and teaching, educating its students to become future leaders and innovators, and benefiting the wider population through its research, enterprise and influence.
 In the ‘QS top 50 universities under 50’ table for 2015 the University was ranked 7th in the world.
 The University of Bath has a long history of research on security threats, with wide ranging expertise on technology, public policy and behavioural and management science.